vmware-archive/vsphere-storage-for-kubernetes/documentation/largescaledeployment.md

 **Maximum scale validated - 1000 nodes Kubernetes cluster**

 **Test Scenario**

-1. Creating a kubernetes cluster with 1000 worker nodes and enabling VCP on all of them
+1. Create a kubernetes cluster with 1000 worker nodes and enabling vSphere Cloud Provider (VCP) on all of them.
-2. Creating a statefulset(nginx) with persistent volume dynamically provisioned where provisioner is VCP.
+2. Create a statefulset(nginx) with persistent volume dynamically provisioned where provisioner is vsphere-volume.

    Kubernetes StatefulSets allows to us verify 4 key workflows in VCP.

-    a.
-Create vSphere persistent volume
+    * Create vSphere persistent volume
-    b.
-Attach vSphere persistent volume to a pod
+    * Attach vSphere persistent volume to a pod
-    c.
-Detach  vSphere persistent volume from a pod
+    * Detach vSphere persistent volume from a pod
-    d.
-Delete vSphere persistent volume
+    * Delete vSphere persistent volume
 3. Once the StatefulSet is created with replicas: 1000,  we see 1000 pods created with vSphere persistent volume attached for each pod.
 Each pod has a vSphere persistent volume attached to it.
 Each pod is provisioned on an individual kubernetes worker node.
 4. The datastore used to create volumes is a shared VMFS datastore and disk type is thin.